MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/playready-client-sdk.md

 -   When the media presentation stops because end of content was reached or when the user stopped the media presentation somewhere in the middle.
 -   When the previous session ends unexpectedly (for example, due to a system or app crash).
 The app will need to query, either at startup or shutdown, for any outstanding secure stop sessions and send challenge(s) separate from any other media playback.

-For a sample implementation of secure stop, see the securestop.cs file in the PlayReady sample located at [/samples/browse/?redirectedfrom=MSDN-samples&clcid=0x409](/samples/browse/?redirectedfrom=MSDN-samples).
+For a sample implementation of secure stop, see the **securestop.cs** file in the PlayReady sample located at the [Code Sample Browser](samples/microsoft/windows-universal-samples/playready//).

 ## Use PlayReady DRM on Xbox One